anands8196/anands8196/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on NodeJS, MeteorJS.
-- 🌱 I’m currently learning Deno, React, Python, AWS and Docker.
+- 🌱 I’m currently learning Deno, React, Blockchain, Python, AWS and Docker.
 - 📫 You could reach me at anands8196@gmail.com or https://www.linkedin.com/in/anands8196/ or https://twitter.com/anands8196 or https://anands.netlify.app/

 <!--